 When you move away from the keynotes and toward a longer delivery, with fewer participants, you are now delivering a seminar or workshop.

-Whether the delivery lasts three hours, or three days, you are no longer there to motivate, inspire, or introduce people to your services.
+Whether the delivery lasts three hours or three days, you are no longer there to motivate, inspire, or introduce people to your services.
 You are there to teach.

 Personally, I try not to deliver a seminar to more than 20 people at a time.
-This allows you to circulate among the small groups you create, listen to role-plays, provide individual coaching and feedback, and bond with your participants.
-If a client wants to put more than 20 participants in a seminar, I will frequently bring a second trainer with me to make sure we get the coverage we need.
-This obviously impacts the pricing of the seminar.
+This size limit allows you to circulate among the small groups you create, listen to role-plays, monitor case studies, provide individual coaching and feedback, and bond with your participants.
+If a client wants to put more than 20 participants in a seminar, I often bring a second trainer with me to make sure we get the coverage we need.
+This obviously affects the pricing of the seminar.

-Most speakers in the seminar industry seem to commit to one type of delivery or the other.
-I'm of the opinion that anyone who enters into the seminar business should never deliver in one format and exclude the other.
+Most speakers in the seminar industry seem to commit to one type of delivery or the other-either general or closed.
+I'm of the opinion that anyone who enters into the seminar business should never deliver in only one format and exclude the other.
 It might mean a little more development work, but it will be well worth it.